Professor of Anthropology

 |Make an appointment:||https://laradeeb.youcanbook.me/|

-Lara Deeb will be on leave during the spring semester.
+Lara Deeb will be on leave for the academic year.

 - Ph.D. and M.A., Anthropology, Emory University

 Areas of Expertise